All calls are closed. Future calls will be launched by the European Partnership Driving Urban Transitions to a

 In order to achieve the aim of transnational research coordination and cooperation, we prepare and facilitate calls for research and innovation projects.
 The calls are developed according to the multi-annual call agenda and implemented by the Funding Agencies Working Group (FAWG).
 In line with our principles of fostering inter-and transdisciplinary research and innovation, we aim to include in the resulting projects the participation of a wide spectrum of actors, such as researchers, practitioners, entrepreneurs, municipalities, companies, NGOs, and other stakeholders dedicated to the development of European urban areas.

-JPI Urban Europe develops multi-annual call agendas based on the priorities defined in the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA) and the SRIA 2.0 with its defined priorities and research topics, a multi-annual call agenda has been developed covering the timeframe 2016–2020.
+JPI Urban Europe develops multi-annual call agendas based on the priorities defined in the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA) and the SRIA 2.0 with its defined priorities and research topics, a multi-annual call agenda has been developed.
 The multi-annual call agenda takes an integrated view on urban development with the ambition of fostering cross-fertilisation of the thematic priorities but at the same time to have clearly defined and focused call topics.

-We are proud to say that in the first three calls 67 research and development projects have been selected with over 170 project partners including research institutes, municipalities, entrepreneurs and citizen platforms.
+We are proud to say that we have funded over 80 research and development projects have been selected with project partners from research institutes, municipalities, entrepreneurs and citizen platforms.
 The projects are financed by funding agencies with top-up funding from the European Commission.